 Pesto Recipe Ingredients

-• Fresh lemon: This adds a nice and welcome acidity and brightness to the sauce.
+• Fresh lemon: Adds a bright, tangy kick to balance the sauce.

-• Salt and pepper: Brings out the flavors of the other ingredients and adds a bit of seasoning to the sauce.
-A pinch of fine sea salt and freshly ground black pepper are all that’s needed.
+• Salt and pepper: Just a pinch of sea salt and freshly ground pepper is all you need.

 Get The Right Quantity Of Basil